bhowmik5/cs466_nussinov/README.md

   2. Navigate to the project directory in your terminal.
   3. Run the program with
       ```bash
-            python3 nussinovs_code.py
+            python3 nussinov.py
         ```
 ## Usage instructions
-When running the code, you will be prompted to enter a RNA sequence.
+When executing nussinov.py, you will be prompted to enter a RNA sequence.
 Upon entering the RNA sequence, the program will output a list of possible structures for that given sequence.

+## Authors
+Anuprova Bhowmik
+Diptatanu Das
+Zheng Wei